ya2287c/TestFileSystem/README.md

 The following problem is copied from: https://code.google.com/codejam/contest/635101/dashboard#s=p0
 ##Problem

-On Unix computers, data is stored in directories.
-There is one root directory, and this might have several directories contained inside of it, each with different names.
+On Unix computers, data is stored in *directories*.
+There is one *root directory*, and this might have several directories contained inside of it, each with different names.
 These directories might have even more directories contained inside of them, and so on.

 A directory is uniquely identified by its name and its parent directory (the directory it is directly contained in).
-This is usually encoded in a path, which consists of several parts each preceded by a forward slash ('/').
+This is usually encoded in a *path*, which consists of several parts each preceded by a forward slash ('/').
 The final part is the name of the directory, and everything else gives the path of its parent directory.
 For example, consider the path:

 ```
 /home/gcj/finals
 ```

 This refers to the directory with name "finals" in the directory described by "/home/gcj", which in turn refers to the directory with name "gcj" in the directory described by the path "/home".
 In this path, there is only one part, which means it refers to the directory with the name "home" in the root directory.

-To create a directory, you can use the mkdir command.
-You specify a path, and then mkdir will create the directory described by that path, but only if the parent directory already exists.
+To create a directory, you can use the *mkdir* command.
+You specify a path, and then *mkdir* will create the directory described by that path, but *only if* the parent directory already exists.
 For example, if you wanted to create the "/home/gcj/finals" and "/home/gcj/quals" directories from scratch, you would need four commands:

 ```
 mkdir /home